montoyamoraga/tiny-trainable-instruments/certification/workshop-questionnaire-en.md

 <br/>

-11. Do you have suggestions for new features we could add to the Tiny Trainable Instruments?
+11. Do you have suggestions for new features we could add to the Tiny trainable instruments?

 <br/>